TheoManea/MairkurBack/README.md

 - idAssos is the id of a specitif assos

 ## Admin routers
-If you want to access to the admin routers, you have yo get login in the auth router.
+If you want to access to the admin routers, you have to get login in the auth router.
 The latter will give you a token.
-Just pass this token through the headers (as the first example), and add userId parameter in the body.
+Just pass this token through the headers (as the first example above), and add the userId parameter in the body.

 ## Exemples